Use the links below to find the information you need:

 For help from the early stages of your Universal Credit application and up to your first payment:

-- Use the Help to Claim service, for free advice and help from Citizen Advice advisors.
+- Use the Help to Claim service on the Citizen Advice website, for free advice and help from Citizen Advice advisors.

 - Alternatively, if you rent a property from Rooftop Housing or Platform Living then you will also be able to access help and support from their specialist teams.